FabianKP/laplacian_of_gaussians/README.md

       4. Extend so that LoG identifies both bright and dark blobs.
 DONE
 6. Implement paintBlobs-function.
    1. Implement and test.
 DONE
    2. Solve the color problem (when you give paintBlobs a grayscale image).
+DONE
 7. Refactor code.
    1. Make LoG saver.
 If you give it a non-grayscale image, it should raise an error or convert.
 8. Find more convincing examples (LoG performs bad on almonds-image.)
+9. Create and test library.
+10. Set repository to "public".

 Optional improvements:
 ---